What is Server-Side Analytics and Tracking?

 What is Server-Side Analytics Tracking?

-Server-side tracking means a tag or pixel sends data into your web server; then, it passes your data to the destination server.
+Server-side tracking means a tag or pixel sends data into your web server and then passes it to the destination server.
 A tag or a pixel is placed on each page of the website, and when a user visits the site, this tag or pixel tracks and records their activity.
-They send this data to the web server, where it is processed and analyzed.
+The tag or pixel then sends this data to the web server, which is processed and analyzed.
 This data is then used for analytics and marketing enablement.

 Server-side tagging uses the same tag, trigger, and variable model to instrument your application across devices.
 It also helps you track user activity wherever it happens.